AndrewHarrisSPU/simd-demo-0/README.md

 This repo explores some concepts for organization, generation, and dispatch of SIMD code in Go.

-It's runnable code.
-Only a very small amount of proposed API and no real SIMD (just emulation) is implemented.
-However, I think it's looking at organizational concepts in a substantive way.
-It's running enough to have forced some clarity in the details.

-It is borrowing nomenclature and ideas heavily from:
+Nomenclature and ideas borrowed heavily from:
 - [Go Simd Proposal: Issue #73787](https://github.com/golang/go/issues/73787)
 - [Google Highway](https://github.com/google/highway)
 - [Another sketch of generated Go SIMD code](https://docs.google.com/document/d/1Wfidbmy4KYiNYfrFJfqrrFYwuT2ITP5vceku8_LFsXU/)

-Workflow:
+Run it:

 1. `go run .` to generate
 2. `go test` to test

 ---

-### What happens in step 1
+### What happened?

+Step 1:
 - `*_simd.go` files are slurped up
 - code gen (from the `gensimd` directory) generates concrete impls, based on `Dispatch` data, respecting overloads.
 - generated and overloaded impls are written to the `simd` directory
 - parts of the `stdlib/simd` directory are also written to the `simd` directory
 - finally, an `export.go` file is written to the `simd` directory to export routines

-### What happens in step 2
+Step 2:

-As commited to the repo, testing reveals a (deliberately) broken overload that yields an incorrect result.
+Testing reveals a (deliberately) broken overload that yields an incorrect result.

 To fix, look in `sigmoid_simd.go` - a comment shows what's wrong.

 ---

+### Project Status:

+It's runnable.
+Only a very small amount of proposed API and no real SIMD (just emulation) is implemented.
+However, I think it's looking at organizational concepts in a substantive way.
+It's running enough to have forced some clarity in the details.

+---

-### What does this demonstrate?
+### What does this repo demonstrate?

 - A two-step workflow for generating simd code - a generative step, then a compile-as-usual step.
 - A consistent naming scheme.
 Generated functions and files are tagged with ISA and numeric types.
 Overloads result from following the scheme.